trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 There is a significant amount of data contained in the metadata of a video, for this post I've only included the most relevant data.
 Where I've deleted part of the output you'll see a `[...]`.
 The full output is linked below each snippet should you want to take a deeper look.

+### A note on XMP namespaces

+This post is only intended as a brief introduction to the topic.

+[Their are many XMP namespaces with differing XMP tags](https://exiftool.org/TagNames/XMP.html).
+For example, [`XMP-GPano`](https://exiftool.org/TagNames/XMP.html#GPano) for photos and [`XMP-GSpherical`](https://exiftool.org/TagNames/XMP.html#GSpherical) for video.

+I have omitted discussing XMP namespaces in this post as they are mostly important when writing metadata to files.

 ### GoPro Fusion

 For this first example I'm going to use an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio (no Protune).
 The file size is 86.2MB and runs for 16 seconds.